sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-callback.md

 > **Note**
 >
-> Contacts occurs only for text, contact and location inbound messages
+> Contacts might be placed only for text, contact and location inbound messages

 ### Delivery report callback